 Pickling and Preserving

 We talk a lot here at Urban Leaf about growing your own herbs and veggies so that you have fresh basil, dill, tomatoes, peppers, etc. to add to your favorite recipes.
-But fresh herbs aren’t the ONLY option for use!
-We recently learned a lot about pickling and preserving fresh produce as a sustainable (and delicious) food storage option, as well as a way to get some added nutrients to your diet.
-Pickling, canning, and preserving things like tomatoes, peppers, green peas, and even zucchini or beets is a great vehicle for using your herbs to adjust the flavor profile of these stored foods, and branch out of your typical mealtime routine!
+But fresh herbs aren’t the ONLY option!
+We recently learned a lot about pickling and preserving fresh produce as a sustainable (and delicious) food storage option, as well as a way to get added nutrients to your diet.
+Pickling, canning, and preserving things like tomatoes, peppers, green peas, and even zucchini or beets is a great way to use your herbs to adjust the flavor profile of these stored foods and branch out of your typical mealtime routine!

-We chatted with the two humans behind The Real Dill, whose happy hobby “making pickles” turned into a full-fledged business.
+We chatted with the two humans behind The Real Dill, whose happy hobby of making pickles turned into a full-fledged business.
 They gave us some insight into pickling and canning along with some recipes for you to try out yourself.

 What is the Difference Between Canning and Pickling?

-So let’s get into it.
 First, let’s understand some key terms.
-Apparently, canning and pickling are NOT the same things.
-The main difference is that pickling implies that whatever goes in the jar is acidified using vinegar or some other form of acid.
-This also means that it undergoes a fermentation process, which creates some incredible benefits for your gut (i.e. probiotics, necessary to your immune health!).
+Canning and pickling are NOT the same.
+The main difference is that pickling implies acidifying the contents using vinegar or another form of acid.
+This also means it undergoes a fermentation process, creating incredible benefits for your gut (i.e., probiotics, necessary for your immune health!).

-The team at The Real Dill mentioned that you can “pickle” almost anything, not just pickles (or cucumbers, rather).
-However, certain ingredients fare better.
-For instance, water-dense vegetables like celery, beets, carrots, cucumbers, peppers, green beans, okra, and onions hold best.
-The more tender vegetables won’t retain a crunchy texture.
+The team at The Real Dill mentioned that you can “pickle” almost anything, not just cucumbers.
+Water-dense vegetables like celery, beets, carrots, cucumbers, peppers, green beans, okra, and onions hold up best.
+More tender vegetables won’t retain a crunchy texture.

-Few among these vegetables are available in our Vegetable Seed 3-Packs and of course, we also provide seeds for one of the secret ingredients to pickling and canning – the addition of fresh herbs!
-The dynamic duo at The Real Dill loves to add fresh herbs to bring a unique flavor to their pickles.
-Typically, you add them while packing the jar, and before you put in your brine.
-Dill is the obvious choice here, as it will give you that classic dill pickle, but for other pickling recipes you could try out herbs like parsley or basil for a different kind of flavor.
-These would be delicious in a pickled carrot, beet, or cabbage recipe.
-You can grab all three at once in our culinary classics bottle garden kit.
-And also be sure to check out this recipe for Dill and Swiss Fritters, which would pair well with your homemade dill pickle.
+Some of these vegetables are available in our Vegetable Seed 3-Packs, and we also provide seeds for one of the secret ingredients to pickling and canning – fresh herbs!
+The Real Dill team loves to add fresh herbs to bring a unique flavor to their pickles.
+Typically, you add them while packing the jar, before adding your brine.
+Dill is the obvious choice for classic dill pickles, but for other pickling recipes, try parsley or basil for different flavors.
+These would be delicious in pickled carrots, beets, or cabbage.
+Grab all three at once in our Culinary Classics Bottle Garden Kit.
+Also, check out this recipe for Dill and Swiss Fritters, which would pair well with your homemade dill pickle.

-One question that came up as we chatted with The Real Dill was regarding your pickling jars – especially if you aim to re-use them.
-To sterilize your jar, you should either wash them in the dishwasher or simply use soap and water.
-It was also recommended to dip the lids in boiling water to sterilize them as well.
+One question that came up while chatting with The Real Dill was about sterilizing pickling jars, especially if you aim to reuse them.
+To sterilize your jars, either wash them in the dishwasher or use soap and water.
+It’s also recommended to dip the lids in boiling water to sterilize them.
 Pretty simple.

-When it comes to pickling vegetables and other recipes, there is no wrong way!
-The top advice to remember is to be creative, mind your sanitation, and have fun.
-Try out different recipes as you go.
-Keep in mind that you can even use the herb stems to impart flavor in a brine (Basil and Cilantro are great for this, as the leaves are a bit too delicate for pickling, but the stems go a long way in adding flavor).
-Additionally, Mint is great for pickling fresh peas, oregano is great for pickling carrots and jalapeños.
-Thyme is very versatile and can be used for many recipes such as pickled mushrooms, okra, and onions.
-Chives could be used with green papaya or jicama.
-And all of these herbs could also pickle cucumbers of course.
+There’s no wrong way to pickle vegetables and other recipes.
+Be creative, mind your sanitation, and have fun.
+Try different recipes as you go.
+Herb stems can impart flavor in a brine (basil and cilantro stems are great, as the leaves are too delicate for pickling).
+Mint is excellent for pickling fresh peas, oregano for pickling carrots and jalapeños, and thyme for pickling mushrooms, okra, and onions.
+Chives work well with green papaya or jicama.
+And of course, all these herbs can pickle cucumbers.

 More articles